Vaughn Davies reviews July’s Moxie Session in The Wellington effect at The National Business Review.

 Auckland has no quick answer to this.
 Intensification may help, but only if all the right types of people agree to cluster in the same places.

-Another key to Wellington’s success is not just the number of worthwhile contact per square metre, but also the number of worthwhile tech contacts per thousand citizen.
-From a brutal tech innovation point of view, Auckland carries a lot more dead weight.
+Another key to Wellington’s success is not just the number of worthwhile contact per square metre, but also the number of worthwhile tech contacts per thousand citizens.
+From a brutal tech innovation point of view, Auckland carries more dead weight.

 Moxie Sessions are held in Auckland.
 Two of the three speakers: Will Charles from UniServices, the commercial arm of Auckland University and Brett O’Riley from ATEED are Auckland innovation professionals.
 We met at Vend – a poster child for Auckland innovation.
 Most of us at the table live and work in the city.

 So it felt odd discussing Wellington and how New Zealand’s capital punches above weight.
-Even odder when you considers the relative technology innovation performance of Victoria University and Auckland University.
+Even odder when you consider the relative technology innovation performance of Victoria University and Auckland University.

 Auckland is a big city, even by regional standards.
 It needs to become more Wellington-like if New Zealand is to be more innovative.
 Can we do anything to make this happen?

-Any top down way of fixing the density issue is difficult, expensive or horrible.
-Do you really want someone to mandate that all tech entrepreneurs have to work in a particular area?
+Any top-down way of fixing the density issue is difficult, expensive or horrible.
+Do you want someone to mandate that all tech entrepreneurs have to work in a particular area?
 That would be the fastest way to get them running to Wellington or worse, overseas.